You can play a role in preventing medication errors and misuse

 - Should I avoid certain foods, beverages or other products?

 - How will the drug work in my body?

 - Use drug interaction checkers.
-There are many free online tools available that you can use to do a drug-drug interaction screening of the medicines you take.
-Some examples include: drugs.com and rxlist.com.
-Make sure you enter all of your medicines, including prescription, over-the-counter, vitamins, dietary supplements and herbal remedies.
-If you find a drug interaction on one of these sites, you should not stop taking your medicine, but do discuss it with your healthcare provider.
+There are free online tools for a drug interaction screening of your medicines.
+Check out the Drugs.com Drug Interactions Checker.
+Enter all prescriptions, over-the-counters, vitamins, dietary supplements and herbal remedies you are taking.
+If you find a drug interaction do not stop taking your medicine but discuss it with your healthcare provider.

-- Thoroughly read the labels of all over-the-counter and prescription medicines you take.
-Look specifically for the “Warnings” section on the labels of over-the-counter medicines.
-Often, known drug-drug interactions are specifically noted on the printed materials, or labeling, that accompany prescription and OTC medicines and dietary supplements.
+- Read the labels of all over-the-counter and prescriptions you take.
+Look for the “Warnings” section on the labels of over-the-counter medicines.
+Often, known drug interactions are on labels or printed material that accompany the drug.

-- Use one pharmacy for all of your family’s prescription needs so that all of your medications are on record in a central location, especially if you take medicines prescribed by a number of different healthcare professionals and specialists.
-Your pharmacy can crosscheck for potential interactions when new medications are prescribed, or if you have a question about an OTC product you want to purchase.
+- Use one pharmacy for all prescriptions so all your medications are recorded in one location, especially if you take medicines prescribed by different providers.
+Your pharmacy can crosscheck for potential interactions.

 - Side effects, interactions, adherence & more: 10 terms to know for medication safety